Iamdaone2/AIReview/README.md

 ## License

-This project is licensed under the MIT License - [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - [LICENSE](LICENSE)

 ---